U.S. News Rankings

 Rhodes College is a private institution that was founded in 1848.
 It has a total undergraduate enrollment of 1,915, its setting is urban, and the campus size is 100 acres.
 It utilizes a semester-based academic calendar.
 Rhodes College's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 54.
 Its tuition and fees are $39,794 (2013-14).

 Students at Rhodes College are in an ideal location for experiential learning and extracurricular fun.
-Located outside of Memphis, Tenn., the Rhodes campus is close to a multitude of internship opportunities at powerhouse institutions, including St. Jude Children’s Research Hospital and nine Fortune 500 companies.
-For fun, students can venture into downtown Memphis to experience the city’s famed music scene, dining, professional sporting events, and museums.
+Located outside of Memphis, Tennessee, the Rhodes campus is close to a multitude of internship opportunities at powerhouse institutions, including St. Jude Children's Research Hospital and multiple Fortune 500 companies.
+For fun, students can venture into downtown Memphis to experience the city's famed music scene, dining, professional sporting events and museums.
 Freshmen and sophomores must live on campus, which puts them close to annual school events like the weekend-long music festival called Rites of Spring.
-Greek life is a huge outlet at Rhodes, as nearly half of all students are involved in the school’s 15 or so fraternities and sororities.
-There are about 80 other student organizations to check out, too.
-About 25 percent of students play on the varsity Lynx sports teams, which compete in the NCAA Division III Southern Collegiate Athletic Conference.
-More students—about 65 percent—will spend at least one semester off campus, studying in a foreign country or at American University through Rhodes’ Washington (D.C.)
+Greek life is a huge outlet at Rhodes, as nearly half of all students are involved in the school's 15 or so fraternities and sororities.
+There are more than 80 other student organizations to check out, too.
+About 25 percent of students play on the varsity Lynx sports teams, which mainly compete in the NCAA Division III Southern Athletic Association.
+More students – about 65 percent – will spend at least one semester off campus, studying in a foreign country or at American University through Rhodes' Washington (D.C.)
 Semester program.
 For students on campus, finals weeks are a little less painful with the help of an evening feast of unlimited blueberry and chocolate chip pancakes, served by deans and professors to hungry students in need of a study break.

 |School mission and unique qualities (as provided by the school):|